 Start by understanding and analyzing your cash flow.
 You should know how much money you have leftover each paycheck and when all your bills are due.
 Use Personal Captial to help you achieve this and write it down on a separate spreadsheet.

 You may find out that most of your bills fall on around the same date.
 If this is the case, call your bill providers and change the dates to have an even split each month.

 Let’s be real.
 Most banks offer a mediocre savings interest rate.

 That’s because they have a lot of overhead costs.
 For example, a traditional bank has to pay salaries to their employees.
 Instead of complaining about your low-interest rate, deposit your money elsewhere.

 Online banks, but don’t close all your bank accounts.
 Instead, open a separate online saving account.
-Currently, online banks such as Goldman Sachs offer a savings interest rate as high as .5%!
+Currently, online banks such as Goldman Sachs offer a savings interest rate as high as .5% (this will vary.)

 While this isn’t high enough to beat inflation, it’s much better than .01%.

 Use apps to find you the best shopping deals

 Frugal people will say that shopping is a waste of money.